3-1-research-project/codebase/frontend-experiment/analysis/README.md

 # Analysis README

-This directory contains scripts and resources for processing and analyzing data from the OTTII system.
+This directory contains scripts and resources for processing and analyzing data from the Otii system.

 ## Workflow Overview